-Since unsecure electronic documents can be easily edited and copied, engineering practitioners should have well documented processes to support the authenticity and validity of documents with electronic signatures and seals.
+Because unsecure electronic documents can be easily edited and copied, engineering practitioners should have well documented processes to support the authenticity and validity of documents with electronic signatures and seals.
 Managing electronic documents in workflow and providing an audit trail is vital to validating document authenticity.
-Consequently, practitioners responsible for sealing electronic documents should follow a method for creating, archiving, and distributing electronic format documents that will:
+Consequently, practitioners responsible for sealing electronic documents should ensure a method of creating, archiving, and distributing electronic format documents exists that will:

-- Control and protect the electronic facsimile of the seal and signature; - Protect the documents, so documents are not altered once signed, without undergoing the revision process; and - Allow verification of the identity of the practitioner from whom the document originated.
+- control and protect the electronic facsimile of the seal and signature; - protect the documents, so documents are not altered once signed, without undergoing the revision process; and - allow verification of the identity of the practitioner from whom the document originated.

 Electronic documents should be issued for use only if the authentication procedure maintains the integrity of the documents and the authenticity of the seal and signature.
-Practitioners who receive electronic documents should follow a process to confirm that a document they receive is authentic and has not been altered.
+Document recipients must, in turn, ensure they have a process to assure that a document they receive is authentic and has not been altered.

 Given these requirements, practitioners planning to issue and distribute electronic engineering documents should implement some form of document security.
 There are many forms for such security, ranging from use of image files that are not as easily edited, to password protected files, to public-key/private-key encryption systems.
-The security method employed should be appropriate for the distributed document's risk of alteration or improper use.
-Information technology (IT) expertise may be required in consideration of the following:
+The security method employed should be appropriate for the distributed document's risk of alteration or improper use. information Technology expertise may be required in consideration of the following: